Basic retirement of a civil servant: what difference between full and maximum rates?

 If you are a contractor, you receive a basic retirement Social Security Retirement Insurance, as a private sector employee, and a supplementary pension of theSupplementary pension institution for non-permanent civil servants (Ircantec).

-The conditions for granting a basic pension from the full rate Social Security Pension Insurance are the same as for a private sector employee.
+The conditions for granting a basic pension from the full rate Social Security pension insurance are the same as for a private sector employee.

 Ircantec is also a point retirement.